 Because adobe is so widespread the community support is amazing.
 I have never actually used adobe support short of their website, but I go to youtube a lot to get my questions answered.
 You can google any problem you have and not have any issues finding an answer.
 In my opinion, community support is much more meaningful and helpful than support directly from the company

-Negative, anyone who spent time learning the program now feels sad that it's going away.
+Negative, any individual who invested energy learning the program presently feels miserable that it's disappearing.

-Animation that was done on Flash but can now be made with Toon Boom or even Adobe After Effects.
+Activity that was done on Adobe Animate yet would now be able to be made with Toon Boom or even Adobe After Effects.

 It has allowed us to complete more demos and projects in less time by being so flexible.